Golang testing — gotest.tools icmd

 icmd.RunCmd(icmd.Command("cat", "/does/not/exist")).Assert(t, icmd.Expected{ ExitCode: 1, Err: "cat: /does/not/exist: No such file or directory", }) // In case of success, we may want to do something with the result result := icmd.RunCommand("cat", "/does/exist") result.Assert(t, icmd.Success) // Read the output line by line scanner := bufio.NewScanner(strings.NewReader(result.Stdout())) for scanner.Scan() { // Do something with it }

-, a test failure will happen with a useful
+If the Result doesn’t map the Expected, a test failure will happen with a useful

 message that will contains the executed command and what differs between the result and